pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 	and one only direct superclass (single inheritance).
 -   In the absence of any other explicit superclass, every class is implicitiy a subclass of `Object`.
+	-   From `Object`, every Java class has, and you have likely seen,
+		-   `equals()` - compares address of objects
+		-   `toString()` - returns address of object
+		-   `hashCode()` - returns the hash code value for object

 #### Abstract classes

 -   An abstract class is a class that is declared by `abstract`.
--   It may or may not incluyde abstract methods.
+-   It may or may not include abstract methods.
 -   *Abstract classes may not be instantiated, but they can be subclassed.*
 -   Unlike interfaces, abstract classes *may contain values that are not static and final*, and they *may contain implemented methods.*
+-   When several classes have a common conceptual foundation they can be **generalized** into an `abstract` superclass.
+-   In Java, a class is defined `abstract` in the class header.
+-   An `abstract` method is one that has no implementation.
+-   An `abstract` class may have *zero or more* `abstract` methods.

 #### Polymorphism